 3. Group Round - This round will consist of a group dynamics activity designed to evaluate the individuals and how well they work together.
 The committee will select their own activity for each group to present.
 There are usually 3-4 members per group.
 Example group activities can be found at the end of this book.

-(The time limit for each activity is 10 minutes)
+There will be no questions asked after your presentation.
+(The time limit for this activity is 10 minutes - 5 to plan and 5 to present)